 Fiat Money - Currencies accepted by governments that are not backed by gold or any other asset.
 This means money that governments "create" out of thin air based on their confidence in the system.

-Transaction Fee – Each Block is limited for a number of transactions.
+Transaction Fee - Each Block is limited to several transactions.

 Network Difficulty - The amount of time it takes to complete a block hash.
 When miner nodes try to find the hash for a block, they need to find a number that makes the Block's hash start with zeros.
 The number of leading zeros changes periodically to keep the average block signing period at 10 minutes.
 It's a mechanism to keep the network balanced, even though some other chains have shorter block periods.